redhat-developer/devconsole-operator/README.md

 | deploy | Contains various YAML manifests for registering CRDs, setting up [RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/), and deploying the operator as a Deployment.|
 | Gopkg.toml Gopkg.lock | The [dep](https://github.com/golang/dep) manifests that describe the external dependencies of this operator.|
 | vendor | The golang [Vendor](https://golang.org/cmd/go/#hdr-Vendor_Directories) folder that contains the local copies of the external dependencies that satisfy the imports of this project. [dep](https://github.com/golang/dep) manages the vendor directly.|

+## Check for the presence of DevOpsConsole

+Currently frontend can check the presence of DevOpsConsole using Kubernetes API.
+Check for [the existence of a Custom Resource Definitions](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.13/#list-customresourcedefinition-v1beta1-apiextensions) with name as `gitsources.devopsconsole.openshift.io`.
+If it exists, the DevOpsConsole can be enabled from the frontend.